Thodd/JMPEngine/samples/roguelike/backlog.md

   * Right now it can happen that the valid rooms are generated to the border :(
   * This can also be used to make nicer outlines for the forest/island edge (see ARPG generation)

-* [x] TileTypes
-  * [ ] Move Sanity-Check to a separate tool which cross checks ALL manually defined things:
+* [ ] Sanity-Check for ALL manually defined things:
   * [ ] e.g. TileTypes, TileVisuals, Flavor-Texts, ...

 * [ ] Drop-Loot --> DropSystem instance per RLMap --> fire "drop" event, deregister on screen switch.